AZDZ-Club/.github/README.md

-# .github
+# AZDZ-Club

-AZDZ-Club GitHub Home
+> AZDZ-Club GitHub Home

+this repo contains files for:

+- organization homepage
+- brand-identity files
+- *and more to come!*